c2c-project/prytaneum-feedback/README.md

     -   /get-reports
         -   ***Special Interaction: This API endpoint is only called by the Administrator micro-service***
         -   HTTP Method: Get
-        -   Description: Retrieves all reports from the bug-reports collection
+        -   Description: Retrieves at most 10 reports from the bug-reports collection, depending on the page number
         -   Permission needed: Admin user
-        -   Parameters of request: None
+        -   Query Parameters:
+        ```
+            {
+                page: Number // Page number of reports
+                ascending: 'true' | 'false' // Sort by date order
+            }
+        ```
         -   Response:
             -   status 200:
                 - data :
                 ```
                     {
                         reports: Array // Array of bug reports, possibly empty
+                        count: Number  // Total count of bug reports in the collection
                     }
                 ```
             -   status 400 :